 Workers discovered the extensive damage on Oct.
 3 — a massive dent and crack in a south-facing metal beam, as well as less visible fissures in the concrete superstructure of the bridge that crosses more than 14 feet over Interstate 95 near Exit 109A.

-The DOT, which is investigating the crash, has little more than a working theory of what happened: A truck, presumably carrying a heavy piece of equipment, maybe with a boom arm, hit the bridge at night when no one was around to see, hear or feel it.
+The Department of Transportation, which is investigating the crash, has little more than a working theory of what happened: A truck, presumably carrying a heavy piece of equipment, maybe with a boom arm, hit the bridge at night when no one was around to see, hear or feel it.

 And no damage was reported to overpasses on either side of the Exit 109A bridge, which, in theory, the responsible truck also passed beneath, Talbot said.